Congratulations 2026-2027 Board of Governors!

 All Candidates for elected office and appointed chairperson positions must be MSC members in good standing.

-SECTION 8: VACANCIES
+SECTION 8: VACANCIES DURING THE CURRENT BOARD YEAR

 A. Should a vacancy occur in the position of President, the Vice President of Operations assumes the office.